SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Analysis of the SED Models for the 13 SDF Galaxies at

+One concern was that CIGALE produced larger \fesc\ with redder $\beta$ because it could not distinguish between young galaxies with strong line emission and mature ones with a larger Balmer break.
+Misidentifying more mature galaxies as younger ones could overestimate the line fluxes from the contribution of the Balmer break, inflating \fesc.
+To test if this problem truly existed, a single galaxy was modeled multiple times, but each with flux values slightly shifted with random values within uncertainty.
+If CIGALE did not distinguish the two sets of galaxies, lower \fesc\ should always have yielded steeper $\beta$-values.
+However, this was not always the case, as some models with lower \fesc\ had higher $\beta$ than models with higher \fesc.
+In conclusion, there thus seem to be mild correlations at $z\simeq6$ between the CIGALE model \fesc, $\beta$, and \EBminV{}-values, in the sense that the implied \fesc\ may trend to higher values for both redder model $\beta$ and for higher model \EBminV values.

-A range of \fesc-values is possible for any UV-slope or \EBminV value.
-The escape fraction of these galaxies then may depend on some other factors, such as the geometry and porosity of its ISM (see \eg\ \citealt{Smith2018}), that may allow certain lines-of-sight to provide higher LyC escape fractions than others.
-Hence, it may be not so much the physical properties of the galaxies that determine the LyC escape fraction values, but the geometry and porosity of the ISM, or the number of holes that have been largely vacated of gas a dust due to supernova or weak-AGN driven outflows.
-The average opening angle of the outflow geometry may then be estimated from the $\sim$42\% escape fraction implied by the CIGALE models in the current work --- the \fesc-value is needed to complete and maintain the reionization of the Universe at $z\simeq6$.
+A range of \fesc-values is possible for any $\beta$ or \EBminV value for both CIGALE and Dense Basis values.
+Together with the general lack of clear trends between \fesc\ and $\beta$- or \EBminV-values discussed above, the escape fraction of these galaxies then may depend on some other factors, such as the geometry or viewing angle, and the porosity of its ISM (see \eg\ \citealt{Smith2018}), that may allow certain lines-of-sight {\it into the galaxy} to provide higher LyC escape fractions than others \citep{Ma2020}, and not so much the physical properties of the galaxies.
+When deeper data over a wider wavelength range becomes available with JWST, the average opening angle of the outflow geometry may then be estimated from the median {\bf \fesc$\sim$0.3--0.55} implied by the CIGALE models in the current work, which is the \fesc-value needed to complete and maintain the reionization of the Universe at $z\simeq6$.
+Cosmological simulations have found that spikes in \fesc\ come after star-formation episodes, which may indicate channels through the ISM must first be cleared for LyC to escape \citep[\eg\ ][]{smith2019}.
+Because these phenomena that create the ISM openings may differ for individual galaxies, a large range of \fesc\ could then be produced, as our figures suggest.